Baertram/LibFilters-3.0/LibFilters-3.0/Documentation/LibFilters-3.0_WIKI_API.md

 -- Get the actually used filterType via the shown control/scene/userdata information -- returns number LF*_filterType
---		   String universalDeconSelectedTabKey e.g. "all", "weapons", "armor", "jewelry", "enchantments" if the universal deconstruction panel is currently active
+--		   String universalDeconSelectedTabKey e.g. "all", "weapons", "armor", "jewelry", "enchantments" (See file constants.lua, table universalDeconstructionTabNames)
--->		 (which re-usess LF_SMITHING_DECONSTRUCT, LF_JEWELRY_DECONSTRUCT and LF_ENCHANTING_EXTRACT)
+-->        only if the universal deconstruction panel is currently active (which re-usess LF_SMITHING_DECONSTRUCT, LF_JEWELRY_DECONSTRUCT and LF_ENCHANTING_EXTRACT) function libFilters:GetCurrentFilterType()
-function libFilters:GetCurrentFilterType()